pychuang/ll-api/doc/source/guide-participant.rst

 #.
 Implement your method as a client that can talk to the API.
 Examples are provided.
 See :ref:`method` below.
 #.
 Run your client:

 	#.
-See :ref:`run` below.
+The client you implement should probably run continuously over several weeks and can potentially constantly update runs.
 	#.
-When the test phase starts, submit your test runs.
+When the test phase starts, download test queries and submit your test runs.
+Again, the test phase will last for several weeks but there is no need (nor the possibility) to update runs.

 #.
 Write up your findings.
 Publication details will become available.
 #.
 Come to and present your work at `CLEF 2014 in Toulouse <http://clef2015.clef-initiative.eu/CLEF2015/>`_ in September 2015.